null1024/Pico-Game-Controller-cheap/README.md

 The more arcade accurate unit uses the following:

 - [Samducksa CWB 405 Button](https://www.us.istmall.co.kr/Product/Detail/view/pid/71/cid/164) x7 for the main keys (they're $3.40 each as of this writing, but shipping is expensive from Korea).
 Typically 3 black on top and 4 white on the bottom, but as a DIY project, you can do as you wish.
 They're 50x33 buttons, so if you are willing to risk using cheaper ones, you can.
 Take note that the switches and springs on many 50x33 buttons are extremely heavy and hard to press for use in a rhythm game.
 - [IST 60UK Button](https://www.us.istmall.co.kr/Product/Detail/view/pid/67/cid/161) x1 for the turntable button (should be less than $8 each, also shipped from Korea).
 Any 60x60 arcade button would work.
 You might prefer a button like the 100mm round [Samducksa CWB 401B Button](https://www.us.istmall.co.kr/Product/Detail/view/pid/111/cid/161) (should be $9 or so), which is also flat on top, unlike typical 100mm buttons dome buttons, but the blueprint will expect a 60mm one.
-I will be getting CWB 401B buttons soon, but they just aren't common, while 60x60 square is extremely ordinary.
+I have CWB 401B buttons, but they just aren't common, while 60x60 square is extremely ordinary.
+The springs on the CWB 401B are VERY heavy, you'll almost certainy need to swap them for something lighter.
+The button is also quite heavy in general.
+It looks nicer than the 60UK by a lot, and it's satisfyingly big, but it's not ideal.
 - The remaining 4 buttons can be whatever, although you could use the [Samducksa CWB 406 Button](https://www.us.istmall.co.kr/Product/Detail/view/pid/72/cid/164) if you prefer.
 I will likely use OBSF-30s on the blueprints I'm planning to create, but unlike the spacing between the 7 main keys and the turntable, the position of these doesn't matter nearly as much.

 You _could_ use arcade accurate Sanwa buttons, but it kind of defeats the point of this being a budget build.
 [Sanwa 60x60 buttons](https://www.us.istmall.co.kr/Product/Detail/view/pid/48/cid/165) are like $18.50 each right now, and [the 50x33 ones](https://www.us.istmall.co.kr/Product/Detail/view/pid/39/cid/165) are $12.50 each. $106 in buttons alone, before shipping.
 You would also need to replace the microswitches on the buttons, they're rather heavy for IIDX.

+I am also designing an ambidextrous layout, using 50x33 buttons for the turntable on both sides of the key area.

 ---